OGLE-2016-BLG-1928: Discovery

 An illustration of how the microlensing method works.

 OGLE-2016-BLG-1928 was discovered through a gravitational microlensing event observed by the Optical Gravitational Lensing Experiment (OGLE) and Korea Microlensing Telescope Network (KMT-N) surveys.
 This event had the shortest duration of any observed, at just 41.5 minutes.
-The discovery was announced in 2020 by a team of astronomers led by P. Mroz.
+The discovery was announced in 2020 by a team of astronomers led by Przemek Mroz.
 A microlensing event happens when the observer, the planet and a background star are aligned.
 The planet's gravitational effect magnifies, distorts and creates multiple images of the background star.
-Microlensing is an useful method for detecting planets that emit little or no radiation.
+Microlensing is a useful method for detecting planets that emit little or no radiation.